james-nick/SpaceShooterUltra/README.md

 # SpaceShooterUltra Compiled with a Html compiler
 A game where you are a spaceship.
 (Full wasd controls.
 You can even go forward and backwards as well as up and down!)
-1.RAM enemy shisp to destroy it!
+1.RAM enemy ships to destroy it!
+ALso taking 20 damage and above for each RAM!
     2.Let enemy ships pass through, not earning any points. this will be harder at the boss levels as they might aim for you.
     3.Get POWER-UPS
     4.Cool sound effects!